 - a.
 Provision of complete streets that include a variety of pedestrian, bicycle, transit, and vehicular facilities; - b.
 Protection of community and neighborhood integrity through context-oriented transportation services, functions, and design; - c.
-Increased connections and improved linkages between different community areas; - d.
+Increased connections and improved linkages between different community areas;

+- d.
 Promotion of physical activity, healthy lifestyles, and safe streets; - e.
 Development of better integrated mixed-use and urban areas; and - f.
-Implementation of the transit development plan.

-POLICY 3.2.3: Provide the transit, bicycle, and pedestrian facilities identified on the transportation map series through capital and privately initiated improvements including street and road extensions, additional lanes and turn lanes, new connections, street reconstruction, and resurfacing.

-POLICY 3.2.4: Support the development of a well-functioning and funded intra-state transportation system, to connect people and goods to other people, places, and markets within the county, region, and state by participating in the funding and planning of improvements to state roads.

-POLICY 3.2.5: Establish a capital improvements program (CIP) that assists in the budgeting and implementation of transit, pedestrian, bicycle, and motor vehicle improvement projects.
-CIP priorities will be analyzed, reviewed and determined based upon input received from advisory committees, stakeholders, and interdepartmental staff based upon the project ability to improve the overall function of the county's transportation system and to:

-a.
-Provide a variety of transportation options and improve connectivity throughout the county;
+Implementation of the transit development plan. - POLICY 3.2.3: Provide the transit, bicycle, and pedestrian facilities identified on the transportation map series through capital and privately initiated improvements including street and road extensions, additional lanes and turn lanes, new connections, street reconstruction, and resurfacing. - POLICY 3.2.4: Support the development of a well-functioning and funded intra-state transportation system, to connect people and goods to other people, places, and markets within the county, region, and state by participating in the funding and planning of improvements to state roads. - POLICY 3.2.5: Establish a capital improvements program (CIP) that assists in the budgeting and implementation of transit, pedestrian, bicycle, and motor vehicle improvement projects.
+CIP priorities will be analyzed, reviewed and determined based upon input received from advisory committees, stakeholders, and interdepartmental staff based upon the project ability to improve the overall function of the county's transportation system and to: - a.
+Provide a variety of transportation options and improve connectivity throughout the county; - b.

-- b.
 Implement established local community planning priorities and community identified projects.
-Community funded projects (e.g.: grants, private contributions, MSTU/MSBU, and other sources) may be assigned a higher priority; - c.
-Improve high-hazard crash locations and structural and non-structural improvements to mitigate hazards that reduce the number and severity of all crashes; - d.
-Fund the Traffic Signal/Intersection Improvement program to make the transportation system safer and more efficient; and - e.
-Fund transportation improvements related to traffic calming, transit stops, trails and greenways, pedestrian facilities, bicycle facilities, complete street initiatives, roadway access, and other transportation needs.

-POLICY 3.2.6: Further direct transportation infrastructure improvements and maintenance with priorities based on CIP policy the Capital Improvement Element and the following hierarchy of evacuation routes and the future-land use map or equivalent municipality comprehensive plan land use designation :
+Community funded projects (e.g.: grants, private contributions, MSTU/MSBU, and other sources) may be assigned a higher priority; - Improve high-hazard crash locations and structural and non-structural improvements to mitigate hazards that reduce the number and severity of all crashes; - fund the Traffic Signal/Intersection Improvement program to make the transportation system safer and more efficient; and - e.
+Fund transportation improvements related to traffic calming, transit stops, trails and greenways, pedestrian facilities, bicycle facilities, complete street initiatives, roadway access, and other transportation needs. - POLICY 3.2.6: Further direct transportation infrastructure improvements and maintenance with priorities based on CIP policy the Capital Improvement Element and the following hierarchy of evacuation routes and the future-land use map or equivalent municipality comprehensive plan land use designation: - a.
+Hurricane evacuation routes on Map 3 (old 3H); - b.
+Urban Core Land Use Category mixed-use centers with an adopted regulating plan

-- a.
-Hurricane evacuation routes on Map 3(old 3H); - b.
-Urban Core Land Use Category mixed-use centers with an adopted regulating plan - c.
-Mixed-use centers with an adopted regulating plan; - d.
-Economic and Job Center Land Use Categories; - e.
-Urban Core Land Use Category; - f.
-Urban Places Land Use Category; - g.
-Urban Neighborhood Land Use Category; - h.
-Suburban Land Use Categoriesmixed use areas; and - i.
-Rural Land Use Categoriesmixed use areas; - j.
-Suburban areas; and - k.
+- c.
+Mixed-use centers with an adopted regulating plan;

+- d.
+Economic and Job Center Land Use Categories;

+- e.
+Urban Core Land Use Category;

+- f.
+Urban Places Land Use Category;

+- g.
+Urban Neighborhood Land Use Category;

+- h.
+Suburban Land Use Categoriesmixed-use areas; and

+- i.
+Rural Land Use Categoriesmixed-use areas;

+- i.
+Suburban areas: and

+- k.
 Rural areas.